 USES: Use KOMPONENT to make Type K and System-K™ shrinkage-compensating concrete, low shrinkage concrete and non-shrink grouts.
-KOMPONENT shrinkage-compensating cement is ideal for use in industrial slabs, concrete containment structures, parking structures, bridge decks, topping slabs, deck pan applications, post-tensioned and chemically prestressed structures, architectural concrete, polished concrete, mass elements, and other cast-in-place concrete applications.
-Use where eliminating shrinkage cracking, reducing control joints, preventing curling and warping, improving abrasion resistance, or improving aesthetics and overall durability is desirable.
+KOMPONENT shrinkage-compensating cement additive is ideal for use in industrial slabs, concrete containment structures, parking structures, bridge decks, topping slabs, deck pan applications, post-tensioned and chemically prestressed structures, architectural concrete, polished concrete, mass elements, underground structures, and other cast-in-place concrete applications.
+Use where eliminating shrinkage cracking, reducing control joints, preventing curling and warping, improving abrasion resistance, improving aesthetics and structural behavior is desirable.

 ENVIRONMENTAL ADVANTAGES: Use KOMPONENT to reduce the carbon footprint and lower the environmental impact of a project.
 Production of KOMPONENT emits significantly less CO2 than portland cement.
 Contact a CTS Engineering representative for LEED values, environmental, and sustainability information.